 Hope this explains how I understand the coalition govt. is moving towards CO2 reductions.

 The only problem I forsee is that UK buiders vary hugely in their quality of work and attention to detail.
 Research I've read is that UK builders on average don't attain levels of insulation required.
 Scotland insist on a smoke test (sure it has a proper better name than that) where you close all the doors and windows and then build up a positive pressure and release non noxious smoke.
 You soon see where the leaks of the smoke go and what hasn't been finished correctly.

 Getting air tightness right is great for energy efficiency but also excellent for noise attenuation.

 Hope this answers your question?

-Liberal Democrat Councillor for East Dulwich Ward
+former Liberal Democrat Councillor for East Dulwich Ward